 An airline worker died after being 'ingested into the engine' of a plane, NTSB says

-An airline ground crew worker in Alabama died after being "ingested into the engine" of a parked plane on Saturday, said the National Transportation Safety Board.
+An airline ground crew worker in Montgomery, Ala., died after being "ingested into the engine" of a parked plane on Saturday, said the National Transportation Safety Board.

 In a statement provided to NPR, the NTSB said it has opened an investigation into the death.
 The incident involved an Embraer 170 aircraft, a medium-range jet that can hold about 70 passengers, which had flown from Dallas Fort-Worth to the Montgomery Regional Airport.